infinum/Locker/README.md

 Use `shouldAddPasscodeToKeychainOnNextLoginForUniqueIdentifier` method to fetch that info.

 Note: This methods are here because they were used on some of our projects.
 You should probably want to use the first two, `setShouldUseAuthenticationWithBiometrics: forUniqueIdentifier` and `shouldUseAuthenticationWithBiometricsForUniqueIdentifier`.
-Additional, You must use them if You're going to use `checkIfAuthenticationWithBiometricsShouldBeUsedAndBiometricsSettingsAreChangedWithCompletion: forUniqueIdentifiers` method.
 The other ones will be useful if Your app has certain behaviour.

 ##### 6. You can check for Biometric settings changes with `checkIfBiometricsSettingsAreChanged`.